How to Enable Checkboxes in Windows 11 File Explorer

 You enable checkboxes in Windows 11 File Explorer to quickly select multiple files and folders for batch operations.

-These checkboxes appear as small squares next to each item, allowing you to click them to select items individually or in groups, which is often faster than using Ctrl-click.
+These checkboxes are small squares that appear next to each file and folder name, letting you click to select items individually or in groups.

 How to enable checkboxes in File Explorer